Zhguo903/Ichiban/README.md

 *Story:* Because of my lactose intolerance and allergy, I have to carefully sift through ingredients for every meal, and sometimes I get headaches from getting ingredients but not being able to pair them wisely.
 I want a tool to show me food combinations and take into account contraindications.

 - **Yuqing's Story - Special Usecase**<br />
-*Basic information:* Female, 19 years old, she has limited cookers at home. <br />
+*Basic information:* Female, 19 years old, she has limited ingredients at home. <br />
-*Story:* I just moved so I have limited cookware and some recipes require different cookers but I donnot have any.
-It is bothering me so I want a tool that can recommend recipes by ingredients and type of cookware.
+*Story:* I go to the shop once a week so I have limited ingredients everyday while I also want to eat healthy.
+It is bothering me so I want a tool that can recommend healthy recipes by limited ingredients.

 - **Yuxin's Story - Special Usecase**<br />
 *Basic information:* Female, 18 years old, she has very particular taste and eat very little at each meal.<br />